Shia Islam in the Indian subcontinent: Shi'ism in south India (1490–1687)

-Ibn Battuta reports a settlement of Shi‘as at Quilon in Kerala in the first decades of the fourteenth century, where they ‘proclaimed their affiliation openly’.
+Ibn Battuta reports a settlement of Shi'as at Quilon in Kerala in the first decades of the fourteenth century, where they 'proclaimed their affiliation openly'.
 The Bahmani kingdom (1347–1526) in the Deccan, had its capital in Gulbarga and then Bidar (in Karnataka) ruled by a dynasty of Persian origin.
 It patronized men of scholarship and hence Shia missionaries and scholars arrived in Deccan.
 In the phase of decline, it split up into five smaller kingdoms, three of them ruled by Shias.

 The Adil Shahi dynasty (1489–1686)

-Yusuf Adil Shah of Turkic origin, the adopted son of a Shia scholar Mahmud Gawan, declared autonomy in Bijapur in 1489 after his father was executed by the drunk king, and proclaimed Shi‘ism as the state religion in 1502.
+Yusuf Adil Shah of Turkic origin, the adopted son of a Shia scholar Mahmud Gawan, declared autonomy in Bijapur in 1489 after his father was executed by the drunk king, and proclaimed Shi'ism as the state religion in 1502.
 Bijapur became the first Twelver Shia state in India, with Ja'fari, Hanafi and Sha'fi schools of Islamic law, each applied to its followers.
 It was the first time in India that Shia Adhan was called on the state pulpits and names of the twelve Shia Imams be included in Khutba.
 However, he strictly banned the practice of tabarra.
 In 1579, the king Ibrahim II adopted Sunni sect, but the people were allowed to follow their own.
 The Adil Shahi dynasty stayed independent until 1686 when it was annexed to the Mughal Empire by Aurangzeb.

 The Qutb Shahi dynasty (1512–1687)

 The longest surviving Shia-ruled state in southern India was that of the Qutb Shahs.
 Its founder Sultan Quli Qutb Mulk was of Turkoman origins.
 He ordered the Khutba to be read in the names of the twelve Shia Imams.
 This kingdom was known for its wealth: it is the only one among the Deccan sultanates to have a currency of gold coins.
 It became the hub of Shia culture in India, later surpassed only by Lucknow.
 Muhammad Quli Qutb Shah (1565–1612) is the first Urdu poet to have compiled and published a divan and also the first to write a Marsiya in Urdu.
 A Shia scholar and scientist, Mir Muhammad Momin, came to Golconda in 1581, and was assigned the task of designing the new capital Hyderabad, which was built in 1591.
-The first Imambargah in India, by the name of "Badshahi Ashurkhana" was built along with other monuments and buildings like Charminar, gardens of Ilahi Mahal, Jama Masjid, Colleges and Hospitals.
+The first Imambara in India, by the name of "Badshahi Ashurkhana" was built along with other monuments and buildings like Charminar, gardens of Ilahi Mahal, Jama Masjid, Colleges and Hospitals.
 In 1592, the oldest surviving flag Alam was erected at the Ashurkhana.

 The kingdom was at the center of diamond production and trade, not Asia alone but worldwide. rich in agriculture as it was, it was also famous for its weapons industry, cloth, carpet, agriculture, diamond and gold mines.
 Its riches lured Mughal Empire into attack and Shia religious and intellectual culture lost state patronage after it was annexed by Aurangzeb in 1687.